-I also found an interesting article which goes into more detail regarding Monet's cataracts and how it influenced his paintings here.
+I also found an interesting article that goes into more detail regarding Monet’s cataracts and how they influenced his paintings here.

 When most people think of Claude Monet, they think of these beautiful and harmonious paintings of water lilies, many of which were painted on a very large scale.
 However, they were not nearly as popular when they were first painted by Monet, probably due to the more expressionistic style they were painted in.

 Anyway, below are over 50 of Claude Monet’s beautiful paintings of water lilies.
 Just click on the photos below to see larger versions.